 NAD Host Clubs

 A North American Division Pathfinder Club that hosts an international group is called a host club.
-Approved clubs commit to provide food and tents for a group of international guests from Monday evening, August 12, 2019 through Sunday morning, August 18, 2019.
+Approved clubs commit to provide food and tents, at no cost, for a group of international guests from Monday evening, August 12, 2019 through Sunday morning, August 18, 2019.
 Any late or early arrivals must be pre-arranged, clearly helping the guest group to make alternate arrangements.

 HOW DOES A CLUB BECOME A HOST CLUB?